|

 Articles such as table tops, small boxes and serving trays that were made from paper pulp and subsequently lacquered and decorated in Oriental fashion.
 The technique originated in China and was introduced to England by French immigrants in the 1600's.
 Papier-mâché furniture enjoyed great popularity in the mid 19th century when improved techniques allowed for the material to be shaped at angles that were impossible to achieve in wood.

-Parcel gilded: Selective gilding on only portions or specific decorative elements. (see seven examples)
+Parcel gilded: Selective gilding on only portions or specific decorative elements. (see five examples)

-Parquetry: Furniture veneering in a decorative, geometric pattern. (see four examples)
+Parquetry: Furniture veneering in a decorative, geometric pattern. (see two examples)

 Pastiglia: Gesso (plaster) that was dripped on furniture in layers and then carved and gilded in bas-relief in the Italian Renaissance period.

-Pied de biche: Deer feet, typically found at the base of cabriole legs in Regence and Louis XV furniture. (c.f. pied de sabots) (see five examples)
+Pied de biche: Deer feet, typically found at the base of cabriole legs in Regence and Louis XV furniture. (c.f. pied de sabots) (see four examples)

-Pied de sabots: Hoof feet, typically found at the base of cabriole legs in Regence and Louis XV furniture. (c.f. pied de biche) (see seven examples)
+Pied de sabots: Hoof feet, typically found at the base of cabriole legs in Regence and Louis XV furniture. (c.f. pied de biche) (see six examples)

 Pietra dura: Italian form of pietre dure.